 Please could you spare one more moment to let us know which charities you would be most interested in supporting in your Will.

 Members of the public aged 55 and over contact one of the firms of solicitors taking part in a Free Wills Month campaign during the designated month to request an appointment.

 The solicitor will help to draw up a Will that accurately reflects the wishes of the individual or couple.
 Those taking up the offer are under no obligation to leave a gift to one of the Free Wills Month charities, however, we earnestly hope that many will see this as a chance to help their favourite cause.

 Appointments are limited and are allocated on a first come first served basis.
 Once all available appointments are booked the campaign will close, this may be before the end of the campaigning month.

-Law firms like many other businesses have had to adapt to this developing situation.
+Law firms like many other businesses have had to adapt and follow the latest government advice.
 Each law firm will have an option or options available to make sure you feel safe and comfortable during the Will writing process - this is a combination of using meeting spaces large enough to socially distance, video calls and phone calls.